What skin problems can be treated online?

 - You can request prescription refill visits as needed to keep your plan on track

-What is the price of an online dermatology consultation via Miiskin?
+What is the price of a consultation with an online dermatologist via Miiskin?

 Via Miiskin, a first-time online consultation with an independent, board-certified dermatologist is around $59 and medication renewals are around $39.
 You can then buy your medication (generic, branded or compounded) at a local or online pharmacy.

-How to start an online consultation via Miiskin?
+How to start an online consultation for a skin problem?

 Dr. Om says that starting an online consultation via Miiskin is very easy, you just need to visit the website and click on the Start Consultation button.
 You then need to answer the questions, upload photos of your skin, mention the type of medication you wish to get (oral, topical, or compounded) , select your pharmacy of choice and enter your credit card details.